 Once the solder has flowed, the job is done!
-Remove the Iron immediately.
+Remove the iron immediately.

-With Brass and NS sheet or larger items you DO need to make sure the joint flows well but this will be quite obvious from the actions of the flux and solder itself.
+With brass and NS sheet or larger items you do need to make sure the joint flows well but this will be quite obvious from the actions of the flux and solder itself.

-Once it has flowed remove the Iron and let it cool... examine, and if you think it is needed, re-flux and then re-heat any area to improve the solder flow within the joint or on any area needing improvement.
+Once it has flowed remove the iron and let it cool.
+Then examine, and if you think it is needed, re-flux and then re-heat any area to improve the solder flow within the joint, or on any area you think is needing improvement.